Due to the ongoing war in Ukraine, we will be temporarily pausing Google and YouTube ads from serving to users located in Russia. Learn more.

 - From the top menu, select Revenue.

-In this view, you can see a variety of revenue reports related to your earnings.
+In this view, you can view various revenue reports related to your earnings.
 Learn more about using YouTube Analytics to check your revenue.

 Monthly estimated revenue